 At 10h04, we crossed a stream for the third time at a distance of 4.2 km [Total 14.6] at an altitude of 1004 m.
 At 10h08, we reached the 1000 m mark.
 The spot had been marked with paint by someone on the rock with the date of 29-04-15.
-There was also a rock on the path which has been swallowed by a tree root as it had grown.
+There was also a rock on the path that has been swallowed by a tree root as it had grown.
 Very weird!

 After crossing over the river for the third time, we all expected the trail to take us further down the ravine, but it had other plans for us.
 The path then turned 180⁰ and we headed up an adjoining ravine.
 At 10h22, we stopped for a short break there to shed all of our warm clothing before climbing further up the ravine.
-We got going again at 10:30.
+We got going again at 10h30.

 There was some scrambling involved to be able to climb over the huge boulders in the ravine.
 There was even a section where chains had been bolted to the rock to assist hikers to scale the side of the ravine.